-CitationSeelman, Kristie L. & Poteat, Tonia (Online ahead of print).
+CitationSeelman, Kristie L. & Poteat, Tonia (2020).
 Strategies Used by Transmasculine and Non-Binary Adults Assigned Female at Birth to Resist Transgender Stigma in Healthcare.
-International Journal of Transgender Health.
+International Journal of Transgender Health, 21(3), 350-65.

 AbstractBackground: Transgender stigma is rampant within healthcare systems in the United States.
 Transgender adults assigned female at birth – including those identifying as transmasculine or non-binary – face unique barriers, such as stigma when accessing sexual and reproductive healthcare labeled as being for “women.”
 However, transgender and non-binary people are not passive victims to this stigma, and the medical community would benefit from understanding the actions this population takes to resist and reduce transgender stigma in healthcare.
 Yet, little research has attempted to understand such actions.